Thegladster/chess-bot-v3/README.md

 <summary>Additional Info</summary>

+<h4>please help me out here CJ</h4>

-<h4>CJ will help me see what else to add to the [requirements.txt](https://github.com/Thegladster/chess-bot-v3/blob/master/requirements.txt) file because I don't really know.</h4>
+CJ will help me see what else to add to the [`requirements.txt`](https://github.com/Thegladster/chess-bot-v3/blob/master/requirements.txt) file because I don't really know yet, note add pyautogui

 After installing requirements, if command prompt is reopened, the folder has to be directed into to find the python code.